 When it comes down to it, the most important relationship we have is the one with ourselves.

-When we are able to develop this self-relationship, we are able to improve our relationship with others.
+When we develop this self-relationship, we can improve our relationship with others.
 We are able to turn unions into platforms of self-expression, love, and kindness, instead of pillars we rely on merely to remain upright.

 This article was originally posted in Yourtango.